Agent Builder Demo Application

 Next, in the modal that appears, select Get started under Agent Builder.

 Writer creates a new agent for you asynchronously.
-Once the agent is created, you’ll see a message that the agent is ready with a link to the Agent Builder interface.
-Follow the Start editing link to start building your agent.
+Once the agent is created, a new tab will open in your browser with the Agent Builder interface.

 Return to the Agent Builder interface